 - 1 teaspoon tumeric (adds color and nutrition--you can omit)

 - 1 cup plain Greek yogurt (or sour cream)

 - 1 tablespoon poppy seeds

 - 3 cups cooked rice and or quinoa

 - 1/2 cup crushed butter crackers

-Over medium heat, melt 2 tablespoons flour and whisk in flour and garlic.
+Over medium heat, melt 2 tablespoons butter and whisk in flour and garlic.
 Cook for 1 minute to get rid of raw flour taste.

 Whisk in milk, chicken stock, salt, pepper, onion powder, tumeric if using and chia and poppy seeds.
 Bring to a boil and reduce heat to low.

-Add in cooked chicken and cooked rice and stir to combine and heat through.
+Add in cooked chicken, yogurt and cooked rice and stir to combine and heat through.